 - Record field changes

-People can view particular feeds (1) and filter (2) and sort (3) a feed.
+People can view a particular feed (1) and filter (2) and sort (3) a feed.

 There are several ways for users to add topics.
 The fastest way is to use a hashtag (#).
 For example, when a user posts “I’m going to attend #Dreamforce this year,” “Dreamforce” is automatically added as a topic.
 Users can click a topic to see all other content that was tagged with that topic.
 They can also search for a topic and find all posts they can access that include that topic.
 Your users can also add topics to their own and other’s posts at any time directly in the feed (1, 2).

-Besides clicking a topic or searching for one, users can click Topics (3) to navigate to the topics list.
-The topics list shows the topics people are talking about in your organization.
+Besides clicking or searching for a topic, users can click Topics (3) to navigate to the topics list.
+The topics list shows the topics that people are talking about in your organization.
 All topic names appear in this list, including topics used solely in private groups or on records.

 Apart from adding topics to posts, users can also add topics to any objects you allow.
 Adding topics to objects is one of the most powerful ways to crowdsource your company's key themes and issues.
-Once you set it up, your employees can add topics to object records based on what they're seeing in the field when they work with customers.
+Once you set it up, your employees can add topics to object records.
 Doing so can give your business insight into the voice of your customer.
-And because topics can cross objects, they can provide connections across people, conversations, and records.
+Because topics can cross objects, they can provide connections across people, conversations, and records.

 - From Setup, enter Topics for Objects in the Quick Find box, then select Topics for Objects.